 Nicol: They probably did.
 That’s why they’re wearing hoodies – it’s so you don’t notice them standing in the street at the same time.

-Nicol: Whenever I watch an episode of Doctor Who, the Doctor has another companion.
+Nicol: Whenever I watch an episode of Doctor Who, the Doctor seems to have a new companion.
 He’s really getting through them.

-The Doctor and Romana get into a spat about the best way to fly the TARDIS.
+The Doctor and Romana disagree on the best way to fly the TARDIS.

-Sue: I bloody love Romana.
+Sue: I love Romana.
 You show him, love.

 Nicol: This is very similar to that bit in the new series.
-You know, when River Song shows the Doctor how to fly his TARDIS properly.
+You know, when River Song demonstrates to the Doctor how to fly his TARDIS properly.

-Sue: Are you saying the Moff plagiarised Douglas Adams?
+Sue: Are you saying the Moff has plagiarised Douglas Adams?